-History shows that Buckley was an old established football centre of North Wales.
+History shows that Buckley was an old established football center of North Wales.
 The game was first introduced in Buckley in around 1860.
 There were very few organisations, and lack of funds meant that the game was played in a basic way.
-An early player named Sarbat recalls playing football with his friends on the common in Buckley, using coats for goal posts, because the Lord of the Manor had forbidden the use of permanent wooden posts on the land.
-He recalls the day when he and his friends were presented with a real, full sized, brand new football, from a vicar in the area.
+An early player named Sarbat recalls playing football with his friends on the common in Buckley, using coats for goalposts, because the Lord of the Manor had forbidden the use of permanent wooden posts on the land.
+He recalls the day when he and his friends were presented with a real, full-sized, brand new football, from a vicar in the area.

-During the 1960-61 season Buckley Rovers joined Buckley Wanderers in the Welsh League Division One.
-With two teams firmly established in top flight Welsh football, Buckley once again was revelling in the ‘Glory days’.
+During the 1960-61 season, Buckley Rovers joined Buckley Wanderers in the Welsh League Division One.
+With two teams firmly established in top-flight Welsh football, Buckley once again was reveling in the ‘Glory days’.
 Buckley Wanderers finished runners-up for the third time in their history, with Chirk AAA finishing just two points ahead of them.
-‘Rovers’ struggled in their first season in top flight football, finishing ninth in the league.
-Then in the 63-64 season Buckley Rovers were relegated, only to come straight back up the following season.
+‘Rovers’ struggled in their first season in top-flight football, finishing ninth in the league.
+Then in the 63-64 season, Buckley Rovers were relegated, only to come straight back up the following season.

-From 1974 Buckley Rovers then became the better of the two sides, with a runner-up and third place finish.
+From 1974 Buckley Rovers then became the better of the two sides, with a runner-up and third-place finish.
 The 1976-77 season saw both teams finish in the bottom half of the table.
-This was the end of both teams, and in 1977 an agreement was made for both teams to join and play under the banner of Buckley Town Football Club, which is the club we know to this day.
+This was the end of both teams, and in 1977 an agreement was made for both teams to join and play under the banner of Buckley Football Club, which is the club we know to this day.
 The name of Buckley Town FC was adopted for the 1990-91 season when the club finished 5th in the Welsh National Premier Division.

 Having placed as runners up in the Welsh National Premier Division during the 1992-93 season the club was elected to the Cymru Alliance League and the second tier of football in Wales.
 The club went from strength to strength, moved to a new facility at Globe Way, a ground that has progressively been improved ever since.